-Delays, diversions and disruption: where passengers have booked assistance in advance through Passenger Assist that, because of service disruption (which may include, but not be limited to, planned industrial action, engineering works or an emergency timetable), is no longer valid, operators must set out how they will contact passengers to inform them, provide them with information on the use of rail replacement services and discuss with them their individual needs and preferences in coming to alternative arrangements; this may include but must not be limited to the use of social media.
-Operators must also set out: , for planned disruption, how they will inform passengers, including those with mental, sensory or intellectual impairments, in advance with appropriate, accurate and timely information about the accessibility of the rail replacement transport they will be providing for the affected service and the options available to the passenger to be able to make their journey; , provide them with information on the use of rail nunnun nun huuun
+Delays, diversions and disruption19: where passengers have booked assistance in advance through Passenger Assist that, because of service disruption (which may include, but not be limited to, planned industrial action, engineering works or an emergency timetable), is no longer valid, set out how they will contact passengers to inform them and discuss alternative arrangements; this may include but must not be limited to the use of social media.
+Operators must also set out:

-N.B.
+17 N.B.
 Condition 4 of the passenger train operator's licence requires train operators to provide appropriate, accurate and timely information to enable passengers and prospective passengers to plan and make their journeys with a reasonable degree of assurance, including when there is disruption.